CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 Why you might need it: If you have a history of chronic liver disease or at risk for contracting hepatitis A, your doctor may recommend the hepatitis A vaccine.
 The safety of hepatitis A vaccination during pregnancy hasn’t been determined, the CDC says—but because the vaccine is made from an inactivated form of the virus, any risk to baby is thought to be low.
 Talk to your doctor to weigh the risk of vaccination against your risk for exposure to the virus.

-When to get it: If you and your doctor decide you should get the Hep A vaccine, it’s usually given in two doses six to 12 months apart.
+When to get it: If you and your doctor decide you should get the Hep A vaccine, it’s usually given in two doses 6 to 12 months apart.

-Why you might need it: If you work in a lab, have certain medical conditions (like the lack of a functioning spleen) or are traveling to a country where you may be exposed to meningococcal disease, a severe and possibly fatal bacterial infection, your doctor may recommend the meningococcal vaccine.
-Few studies have been conducted on the safety of the MenB vaccine during pregnancy, so vaccination should be put off unless you’re at increased risk and you and your doctor decide the benefits of the vaccine outweigh the risks.
+Why you might need it: If you work in a lab, have certain medical conditions (like the lack of a functioning spleen) or are traveling to a country where you may be exposed to meningococcal disease, a severe and possibly fatal bacterial infection, your doctor may recommend a meningococcal vaccine, says the CDC.
+The CDC says the MenACWY vaccine “may be used if otherwise indicated” during pregnancy.
+But when it comes to the MenB vaccine, few studies have been conducted on its safety, so vaccination should be put off unless you’re at increased risk and you and your doctor decide the benefits of the vaccine outweigh the risks.

-When to get it: Speak with your doctor to determine if and when you should get this vaccine.
+When to get it: Speak with your doctor to determine if and when you should get a meningococcal vaccine.

 Vaccines to Get Before or After (But Not During) Pregnancy